American Electric Power (NASDAQ:AEP) Releases FY 2023 Earnings Guidance

 American Electric Power (NASDAQ:AEP – Get Rating) updated its FY 2023 earnings guidance on Monday.
-The company provided earnings per share guidance of $5.19-$5.39 for the period, compared to the consensus earnings per share estimate of $5.29.
+The company provided earnings per share (EPS) guidance of $5.19-$5.39 for the period, compared to the consensus estimate of $5.29.
 The company issued revenue guidance of -.

-In related news, EVP David Matthew Feinberg sold 3,997 shares of the company’s stock in a transaction that occurred on Tuesday, March 21st.
-The shares were sold at an average price of $91.69, for a total transaction of $366,484.93.
-Following the sale, the executive vice president now directly owns 11,871 shares in the company, valued at $1,088,451.99.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other American Electric Power news, EVP David Matthew Feinberg sold 3,997 shares of the stock in a transaction dated Tuesday, March 21st.
+The stock was sold at an average price of $91.69, for a total value of $366,484.93.
+Following the transaction, the executive vice president now owns 11,871 shares of the company’s stock, valued at $1,088,451.99.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
 In other news, insider Nicholas K. Akins sold 51,034 shares of the firm’s stock in a transaction dated Friday, February 24th.
-The stock was sold at an average price of $89.44, for a total transaction of $4,564,480.96.
-Following the sale, the insider now owns 143,547 shares of the company’s stock, valued at approximately $12,838,843.68.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+The stock was sold at an average price of $89.44, for a total value of $4,564,480.96.
+Following the transaction, the insider now owns 143,547 shares of the company’s stock, valued at $12,838,843.68.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
 Also, EVP David Matthew Feinberg sold 3,997 shares of the firm’s stock in a transaction dated Tuesday, March 21st.
 The stock was sold at an average price of $91.69, for a total value of $366,484.93.
-Following the sale, the executive vice president now directly owns 11,871 shares in the company, valued at approximately $1,088,451.99.
+Following the completion of the transaction, the executive vice president now directly owns 11,871 shares in the company, valued at approximately $1,088,451.99.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 67,894 shares of company stock worth $6,090,385.
-Company insiders own 0.12% of the company’s stock.
+Over the last 90 days, insiders have sold 67,894 shares of company stock valued at $6,090,385.
+0.12% of the stock is owned by company insiders.

 Institutional Inflows and Outflows

-Institutional investors have recently added to or reduced their stakes in the company.
-Penserra Capital Management LLC acquired a new position in American Electric Power during the first quarter worth approximately $27,000.
-True Wealth Design LLC acquired a new position in American Electric Power during the fourth quarter worth approximately $28,000.
-Fairfield Bush & CO. acquired a new position in American Electric Power during the first quarter worth approximately $40,000.
-Covington Capital Management grew its stake in shares of American Electric Power by 200.0% in the 3rd quarter.
-Covington Capital Management now owns 450 shares of the company’s stock valued at $39,000 after purchasing an additional 300 shares during the last quarter.
-Finally, FWL Investment Management LLC purchased a new position in shares of American Electric Power in the 4th quarter valued at approximately $63,000.
-Institutional investors and hedge funds own 74.33% of the company’s stock.
+Several institutional investors have recently made changes to their positions in AEP.
+Penserra Capital Management LLC purchased a new position in American Electric Power during the 1st quarter valued at approximately $27,000.
+True Wealth Design LLC purchased a new position in American Electric Power during the 4th quarter valued at approximately $28,000.
+Covington Capital Management grew its holdings in American Electric Power by 200.0% during the 3rd quarter.
+Covington Capital Management now owns 450 shares of the company’s stock valued at $39,000 after buying an additional 300 shares in the last quarter.
+Fairfield Bush & CO. bought a new stake in shares of American Electric Power in the 1st quarter valued at approximately $40,000.
+Finally, FWL Investment Management LLC bought a new stake in shares of American Electric Power in the 4th quarter valued at approximately $63,000.
+Institutional investors own 74.33% of the company’s stock.

 American Electric Power Company Profile